 Rentzelstraße 36 (entrance via Laufgraben)

 Naoto Hieda is a media artist from Japan living in Germany with a background in engineering (B.Eng. at Tokyo Institute of Technology, Japan and M.Eng. at McGill University, Canada).
 Naoto is currently studying at the Academy of Media Arts in Cologne, Germany and works internationally for theater productions and in the visual arts.
-In his artistic work, he questions the productive qualities of coding and speculates on new forms, post-coding through neurodiversity and live coding.
+In their artistic work, they question the productive qualities of coding and speculates on new forms, post-coding through neurodiversity and live coding.